Scientific context

 - What is the impact of land use and environmental development on the hydrological regimes and balances of elementary Mediterranean catchments?

-- What are the dynamics and the respective intensities of the associated erosion?
+- What are the dynamics and intensity of the human-induced erosion?

 - What is the impact of human activities on the fate and ecodynamics of phytosanitary products used in agriculture?

-OMERE aims to develop a distributed hydrological model in a cultivated environment that allows the simulation of the impacts of development and land use scenarios in cultivated environments.
+OMERE aims to develop a distributed hydrological model in a cultivated environment that allows the simulation of the impacts from various development and land use scenarios.

 Sites and measured variables

-OMERE is based on the joint acquisition of mid and long-term observation of hydrology (river flow, soil moisture, ground water table), meteorological variables, chemical and physical soil erosion processes, change in surface and groundwater quality, and the spatio-temporal evolution of anthropogenic actions (land use, hydro-agricultural developments, agricultural and water use practices, water withdrawals…)
+OMERE is based on the joint acquisition of mid and long-term observation in hydrology (river flow, soil moisture, ground water table), in meteorology, of chemical and physical soil erosion processes, of change in surface and groundwater quality, and the spatio-temporal evolution of anthropogenic actions (land use, hydro-agricultural developments, agricultural and water use practices, water withdrawals…)

-OMERE develops on its two watersheds, Kamech and Roujan, an observation strategy with nested scales from the plot to the elementary watershed through intermediate sub-watersheds.
-The scheme includes flow and meteorological stations, flux towers, in situ probes for water quality, automatic surface water samplers, piezometers, turbidimeter.
-The nesting of scales aims to better understand the processes, their dynamics and their variability within the watershed and thus to link these observations to the agricultural operations, themselves carried out at the plot level.
+On thetwo watersheds, Kamech and Roujan, OMERE develops an observation strategy at various spatial scales, from the plot to the elementary watershed through intermediate sub-basins.
+The infrastructure includes flow and meteorological stations, flux towers, in situ probes for water quality, automatic surface water samplers, piezometers and a turbidimeter.
+The multi-scales approach allow for a better understanding of relevant processes and their spatial and temporal dynamics.
+The goal is to link these measurements with observations of agricultural operations.

 Partners and further information

-The monitoring of the two watersheds is carried out by a Franco-Tunisian consortium composed of the UMR LISAH (Inrae, IRD, Institut Agro), HSM – Hydrosciences Montpellier (CNRS, IRD, Montpellier University), by INAT (Tunisia) and INRGREF (Tunisia).
+The driving and the onitoring of the observatory are carried out by a Franco-Tunisian consortium composed of the UMR LISAH (Inrae, IRD, Institut Agro), HSM – Hydrosciences Montpellier (CNRS, IRD, Montpellier University), INAT (Tunisia) and INRGREF (Tunisia).